landlab/landlab/docs/source/user_guide/landlab_zero_to_one.rst

 of these changes on your work, we've provided here a simple guide to some of the major changes.

-##Quick summary: how to make your Landlab programs work with version
+##Quick summary: how to make your Landlab programs work with version #attnKaty
 1.0beta

 ###Grid element and attribute names